 Thale Blix Fastvold (b.
 1978, Oslo) is a Norwegian visual artist working primarily with photography, film and performance art.
 Thematically within the frameworks of eco feminism, inter-species-collaborations and the more-than-human intelligence, she works with artistic research as a response to, and a way to add focus on current ecological challenges.
 She believes collaborations, communication and speculative storytelling is essential to envision new and more sustainable futures.
-Her work has been exhibited widely in Norway and internationally and her latest film “I am Hydra” (2021) was released at Kunstnernes Hus Cinema in Oslo, Norway, and has been screened in the official selection at Signes de Nuit Film festival at Cité internationale universitaire de Paris and Bogotá Experimental film festival in 2022.
+Her work has been exhibited widely in Norway and internationally and her film “I am Hydra” (2021) was released at Kunstnernes Hus Cinema in Oslo, Norway, and has been screened in the official selection at Signes de Nuit Film festival at Cité internationale universitaire de Paris and Bogotá Experimental film festival in 2022.
+New film IGNIS to be released in 2024, at her exhibition PYROFEMINISM at GlogauAIR in Berlin.

 With LOCUS she has published the books Kurator?
 (2009), ARTic (2015) and Arctic Hysteria – Collected stories and research through contemporary art (2016), which was launched at NY Art Book Fair, MoMA PS1 (2016).